 Medical professionals will be there to supervise the client throughout the process to reduce the likelihood of relapse.
 The next step is therapy.
 A person goes through an assessment to determine what therapies will be most effective.
 Treatment plans may vary, but essentially, therapists will aim to find the underlying cause of addiction so it can be addressed at its root.
 Then they suggest healthy coping mechanisms that replace the urge to use.

-Blueprints for Recovery is an inpatient rehab that checks off all the boxes when it comes to providing rehab treatment, but they go above and beyond offering a specialized three-phase approach.
+The PAC Program is an inpatient rehab that checks off all the boxes when it comes to providing rehab treatment, but they go above and beyond offering a specialized three-phase approach.

 After going through detox, clients will participate in the following stages of treatment: